pulkitsharma07/pulkitsharma07.github.io/_posts/2018-08-09-managing-shell-commands.markdown

 categories: shell vim learning
 ---

-Before I joined my job, I has been a heavy Windows user.
+Before I joined my job, I had been a heavy Windows user.
 Apart from the "UNIX Programming" course in college, I had barely used any of the shell commands.

-In the initial days of the job, in order to run a previously executed shell command, I used to press the up arrow on the keyboard till I could find a particular command and I really thought it was a *cool* way to execute previously executed commands..And boy was I wrong :-)
+In the initial days of the job, in order to run a previously executed shell command, I used to press the up arrow key on the keyboard to search for it.

 ## Shell Reverse Search